The Ridiculous 6: Production

 The Ridiculous 6 had been in production by Columbia Pictures, Paramount Pictures and Warner Bros., but was dropped by all three.
-The latter dropped out soon after Adam Sandler and Happy Madison Productions signed a four-picture deal with Netflix, although an insider noted to The Hollywood Reporter that the deal had nothing to do with their decision.
+Warner Bros. dropped out soon after Adam Sandler and Happy Madison Productions signed a four-picture deal with Netflix, although an insider noted to The Hollywood Reporter that the deal had nothing to do with their decision.

 By January 2015, Netflix picked up the film with others joining the cast including Taylor Lautner, Nick Nolte, Blake Shelton, Steve Buscemi, Rob Schneider, Will Forte, Vanilla Ice and Luke Wilson.
 On February 16, 2015, Jorge Garcia joined the cast.
 Principal photography began on February 20, 2015, and ended on May 2, 2015.

-On April 23, 2015, Indian Country Today Media Network reported that approximately "a dozen Native actors and actresses, as well as the Native cultural advisor, left the set of Adam Sandler’s newest film production, The Ridiculous Six" in protest of its portrayal of the Apache culture.
+On April 23, 2015, Indian Country Today Media Network reported that approximately "a dozen Native actors and actresses, as well as the Native cultural advisor, left the set of Adam Sandler's newest film production, The Ridiculous Six" in protest of its portrayal of the Apache culture.
 The New York Daily News later reported that there were only four who left, out of over 100 Native American actors on the set.
 Navajo Nation tribal members Loren Anthony and film student Allison Young said they left because they felt the film portrayed Native Americans in a negative light and took satire too far.
 They also complained that the portrayal of women was degrading.
 A representative of Netflix responded saying, "The movie has ridiculous in the title for a reason: because it is ridiculous.
 It is a broad satire of Western movies and the stereotypes they popularized, featuring a diverse cast that is not only part of—but in on—the joke."

 On May 4, 2015, the New York Daily News reported that Ricky Lee, one of the Native American actors on the Ridiculous 6 set, said previous news reports were exaggerated and indeed there were only "four actors who left, but there were 150 extras, including grandmas and grandpas and children, who kept working."
 Apparently, before the film's wrap party, he and several other actors were approached by Sandler to speak about the controversy.
 Lee considered that those who left raised legitimate issues but it was "the wrong battlefield."

 Release

 The film premiered on Netflix on December 11, 2015.
 On January 6, 2016, Netflix announced that the film had been viewed more times in 30 days than any other film in Netflix history.
-It also made it to the #1 spot in every territory in which Netflix operates.
+It also made it to the number 1 spot in every territory in which Netflix operates.